Oxsomi/core3/docs/graphics_api.md

 - `supportsFormat(ETextureFormat format)`

   - Checks if the format is supported for use as a texture by the current device.

+- `supportsRenderTextureFormat(ETextureFormat format)`

+  - Checks if the format is supported for use as a render texture format by the current device.

 - `supportsFormatVertexAttribute(ETextureFormat format)`